Digits-Partners/Articles/README.md

    1. Learn a featurized representation from a large text corpus (up to hundred of billions of words), works well in machine translation.
 Some of the most popular algorithms are decribed bellow:

-      1. CBOW - continous Bag of words, predicts a target word (t) given a certain context of previous words (c).
-To do so we can train a one hidden layer neural network, that takes as inputs the one-hot representation of the context, and feeds the embedding vectors associated with that context to a softmax unit whitch in turn classifies the given context among all possible words within the text corpus, such as:
+      1. [Bengio et. al,2003, A neural probabilistic language model], predicts a target word (t) given a certain context of previous words (c).
+This can done by training a one hidden layer neural network, that takes as inputs the one-hot representation of the context (c), and feeds the embedding vectors associated with that context to a softmax unit whitch in turn classifies the given the embedded context among all possible words within the text corpus, such as:

             - Softmax prediction : Y^ = P(t/c) = (e<sup>θ<sub>t</sub><sup>T</sup>e<sub>c</sub></sup>) / Sum<sub>j=1</sub> <sup>n</sup>(e<sup>θ<sub>j</sub><sup>T</sup>e<sub>c</sub></sup>), where: